 1979, Sourceam, Sourcream feminist cartoonist collective.

-1977-1990, Cartoon illustration for national magazines and book publishers in the UK: New Statesman, Spare Rib, Feminist Review, Women’s Review, Cosmopolitan, Honey, Harraps, British Film Institute, National Union of Public Employees, Trades Union Council; Zimbabwe Department of Health, Zimbabwe National Conservation Trust.
+1977-1991, Cartoon illustration for national magazines and book publishers in the UK: New Statesman, Spare Rib, Feminist Review, Women’s Review, Cosmopolitan, Honey, Harraps, British Film Institute, National Union of Public Employees, Trades Union Council; and Zimbabwe Department of Health, Zimbabwe National Conservation Trust.